The following Reading App Builder documents can be downloaded as PDF files. You are free to print them for personal use and training workshops.

 These software development kits are a necessary part of Reading App Builder and will need to be installed in order to build the Android apps.
 These links take you to pages that have both the installation and help files.

-Java SE Development Kit (JDK) – You need either version 8 of the JDK.
+Java SE Development Kit (JDK) – You need version 8 of the JDK.

-Android Software Development Kit (SDK) – Choose the basic command line SDK Tools, found at the bottom of the page, rather than the full Android Studio.
+Android Software Development Kit (SDK) – Choose the Command line tools, found at the bottom of the page, rather than the full Android Studio.

 Audio Tools and Resources

 Audacity – Audacity is a free and open source audio editor.
 Not only can it be used to edit the sound files for you app project, but it can be used to create the associated timing files that allow phrases and verses to be highlighted one-by-one as the user listens.